RenaShahMSFT/AzureFilesVPN/README.md

 ## Step 1 - Generate Root Certificate

 * Run the [generatecert.ps1](/generatecert.ps1) **as Admin**
 * The Certificate Signature will be an input to the ARM template.
+Copy the certificate signature from output window (the highlighted portion in screenshot below)

   ![how to generate certs](/images/generatecertpowershell.png)